ddarren/pindea/README.md

-Ruby on Rails site that allows users to submit ideas and get feedback.
+test Ruby on Rails site that allows users to submit ideas and get feedback.